WLLH

-WLLH (1400 AM) is a commercial radio station in Lawrence, Massachusetts, serving the Merrimack Valley region.
-The station is owned by Gois Broadcasting, LLC, and airs a tropical music radio format.
+WLLH (1400 kHz, La Mega 95.1) is a commercial radio station in Lawrence, Massachusetts, United States, serving the Merrimack Valley region.
+The station is owned by Gois Broadcasting, LLC, and airs a Latin pop, reggaeton and tropical music format.
 The transmitter site is on Common Street, near the Lawrence Police Department Headquarters.

 WLLH is also heard on FM translator W236CU at 95.1 MHz in Lowell, with its 170–watt transmitter located off Holmes Road.
 The station uses its translator frequency in its moniker, "Mega 95.1 FM".

-From 1937 until 2019, WLLH broadcast with an unusual configuration of synchronized dual transmitters that operated on a common frequency, which were located in Lowell and Lawrence.
+From 1937 until 2019, WLLH operated with an unusual configuration of synchronized dual transmitters, located in Lowell and Lawrence, which broadcast on a common frequency.

 History

-WAGS / WLEX
+WAGS and WLEX

 The station was first authorized as WAGS in October 1926.
 It was only powered at 5 watts, broadcasting on 1200 kHz, and was licensed to Somerville, Massachusetts, near Boston.
 Its call letters stood for "Willow Avenue Garage Station".
-During September–October 1927, the station moved to Lexington, Massachusetts, and it returned to the air on October 27, 1927, as WLEX at 1390 kHz with 50 watts.
+During September–October 1927, the station moved to Lexington, and it returned to the air on October 27, 1927, as WLEX at 1390 kHz with 50 watts.
 It was located in the home of part-owner Carl Wheeler, who shared station ownership with Jesse Smith Dodge.

-The staion time-shared with South Dartmouth station WMAF.
+The station time-shared with South Dartmouth station WMAF.
 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, WLEX moved to 1420 kHz with 100 watts, time-sharing with Boston-based religious station WSSH.

 WLEY

-Carl Wheeler's company, the Lexington Air Stations, purchased WBET from the Boston Evening Transcript and moved it from Medford to Lexington in February 1929.
-The WLEX call letters were transferred to the former WBET (now WVEI in Worcester), with the original WLEX being renamed WLEY.
+WLEX was renamed WLEY, after Carl Wheeler's company, the Lexington Air Stations, purchased WBET from the Boston Evening Transcript, moved it from Medford to Lexington in February 1929, and transferred the WLEX call sign to the relocated station.
 During this time, the stations also operated an experimental television station, W1XAY.

 WLEY remained at 1420 kHz until 1930, when it moved to 1370 (concurrent with WLEX's move from 1360 to 1410 kHz).
 W1XAY shut down in 1930, and WLEX was sold off in 1931, but the Lexington Air Stations retained WLEY until 1933.

 WLLH

-The station was purchased by Alfred Moffat, who changed the call letters to WLLH on August 13, 1934, and moved the station to Lowell on October 10, 1934.
-Moffat boosted the station's daytime power to 250 watts from a transmitter and studio location at the Rex Center, and affiliated it with the Yankee Network; in 1936, the station also began an affiliation with the Mutual-affiliated Colonial Network.
+WLEY was purchased by Alfred Moffat, who changed the call letters to WLLH on August 13, 1934, and moved the station from Lexington to Lowell on October 10, 1934.
+Moffat boosted the station's daytime power to 250 watts from a transmitter and studio location at the Rex Center, and affiliated it with the Yankee Network, and the Mutual-affiliated Colonial Network the next year.